Bell's Theorem for Temporal Order: Introduction

 \section{Introduction}

 Quantum mechanics forces us to question the view that physical quantities (such as spin, positions or energy) have predefined values: Bell's theorem shows that if observable quantities were determined by some locally-defined {classical} variables, it would be impossible to accomplish certain tasks -- such as the violation of Bell's inequalities -- whereas such tasks are possible according to quantum mechanics~\cite{bell64, Clauser1969} {and have been realised in experiments~\cite{Clauser:1972, hensen2015experimental, Giustina2015, Shalm2015}}.
-However, the \textit{causal relations} between events remain fixed in quantum theory: whether an event $A$ is in the past, in the future, or space-like separated from another event $B$ is pre-defined by the location of such events in space-time~\cite{Hardy:2005, Hardy:2007bk}. {In contrast,} in general relativity, space-time itself is dynamical: the presence of massive objects affects local clocks and thus causal relations between events defined with respect to them. {Nonetheless,} {the dynamical causal structure of general relativity is still classically predefined:} the causal relation between any pair of events is uniquely determined by the distribution of matter-energy degrees of freedom in their past light-cone.
+However, the {causal relations} between events remain fixed in quantum theory: whether an event $\mathrm A$ is in the past, in the future, or space-like separated from another event $\mathrm B$ is pre-defined by the location of such events in space-time~\cite{Hardy:2005, Hardy:2007bk}.
+In contrast, in general relativity, space-time itself is dynamical: the presence of massive objects affects local clocks and thus causal relations between events defined with respect to them.
+Nonetheless, the dynamical causal structure of general relativity is still classically predefined: the causal relation between any pair of events is uniquely determined by the distribution of matter-energy degrees of freedom in their past light-cone.
 In other words, causal relations are always determined by local classical variables.
-The picture {is expected to} change if we consider \textit{quantum states} of gravitating degrees of freedom: if a massive system is prepared in a superposition of two distinct states, each yielding an observably different causal structure for future events, would it be possible to observe causal relations which display genuine quantum features? {This work provides a direct example} that this is the case: {We show how temporal order between time-like events can become superposed or even entangled.} To quantify the non-classicality of these causal relations we formulate a Bell-type theorem for temporal order: We define a task that cannot be accomplished if the time order between the events was predetermined by local variables, while the task becomes possible if the events are in a space-time region affected by the gravitational field of a massive object in a specific quantum state.
+The picture is expected to change if we consider quantum states of gravitating degrees of freedom: if a massive system is prepared in a superposition of two distinct states, each yielding an observably different causal structure for future events, would it be possible to observe causal relations which display genuine quantum features?